The largest economic fair in the Loire region since 1949

 Beyond its commercial aspect, the Foire de Saint-Étienne is a true popular festival.
 Entertainment for all audiences, shows, evening events, concerts, tastings, and workshops punctuate the 11 days of the event.
 The late-night openings on Tuesdays and Fridays offer a festive atmosphere extended until 10 p.m., with free entry from 6 p.m. onwards.

-The 77th edition of the Foire de Saint-Étienne is scheduled from September 18 to 28, 2026, at the Parc Expo Auvergne-Rhône-Alpes.
-An unmissable back-to-school event in the Loire region, the fair will once again bring together around 250 exhibitors and tens of thousands of visitors over 11 days.
+The 77th edition of the Saint-Étienne Fair is confirmed from September 18 to 28, 2026, at Parc Expo Auvergne-Rhône-Alpes, boulevard Jules Janin.
+An unmissable event for the economic back-to-school season in the Loire, the fair will once again bring together more than 250 exhibitors and tens of thousands of visitors for 11 days.

 Parc Expo Auvergne-Rhône-Alpes